 Upon completion, the Palmdale to Burbank Project Section will:

 - Provide a new link between Central and Southern California and the statewide transportation network

-- Connect the Palmdale Transportation Center Station to the Hollywood Burbank Airport Station with a 15 to 20-minute high-speed rail trip
+- Connect the Palmdale Transportation Center Station to the Hollywood Burbank Airport Station with an approximately 25 minute high-speed rail trip

 - Provide new opportunities for economic development and connections to many destinations and transportation options